 About a year later, Joe died when his plane exploded during Operation Aphrodite.

 Upon returning to the USA, JFK was awarded the Navy and Marine Corps Medal for his extraordinary leadership and courage.

 With the war about to end, Jack could choose the kind of work he wanted to do.
 His goals before were to be a writer or a teacher, but the whole scenario had changed with Joe’s untimely passing.

 John F. Kennedy’s Political Path, Marriage, And Family

 In the run-up to the 1960 elections, JFK worked long and hard every day, traveling around the country on weekends.
 Eventually, on July 13, 1960, he was nominated as the Democratic Party’s presidential candidate.
-Jack asked Lyndon B. Johnson, a Texas senator, to be his vice president.
+Jack asked Lyndon Johnson, a Texas senator, to be his vice president.

-John F. Kennedy, The 35th President Of The United States
+John F. Kennedy, the 35th President of the United States

-JFK, together with Jacqueline and their 2 kids, brought a new kind of youthful vibrancy to the White House.
+JFK, together with Jackie Kennedy and their two kids, brought a new kind of youthful vibrancy to the White House.
 They believed in the White House as a place to acknowledge American history, culture, and achievement.

 Jacqueline also got her share of the limelight when she gathered some of the finest American art pieces and furniture.
 She also restored the rooms of the White House to reflect America’s creativity and history.

 JFK was greatly concerned about the possibility of nuclear war between the USA and the Soviet Union.
 He knew it would be tragic because of the potential death toll.